Restorable Shortest Path Tiebreaking for Edge-Faulty Graphs: Introduction

 \end{theorem}

-The hidden $\log$ factors are just to store vertex identifiers; in the word memory model, all $\log$ factors disappear.
-For $f=1$, our vertex labels have size $\Oish(n)$, improving over $O(n^{3/2})$ from \cite{BCGLPP18}.
-Our size is near-optimal, for $f=1$, in the sense that $\Omega(n)$ label sizes are required even for non-faulty exact distance labeling.
+For $f=0$ our vertex labels have size $\Oish(n)$, improving over $\Oish(n^{3/2})$ from \cite{BCGLPP18}.
+Our size is near-optimal, for $f=0$, in the sense that $\Omega(n)$ label sizes are required even for non-faulty exact distance labeling.
 This is from a simple information-theoretic lower bound: one can recover the graph from the labeling, and there are $2^{\Theta(n^2)}$ $n$-vertex graphs, so $\Omega(n^2)$ bits are needed in total.

 Finally, we remark that FT labels for exact distances are also closely related to distance sensitivity oracles: these are global and centralized data structures that reports $s$-$t$ distances in $G \setminus F$ efficiently.
 For any $f=O(\log n/\log\log n)$, Weimann and Yuster \cite{weimann2010replacement,weimann2013replacement} provided a construction of distance sensitivity oracles using subcubic space and subquadratic query time.
 The state-of-the-art bounds for this setting are given by van den Brand and Saranurak \cite{van2019sensitive}.
 It is unclear, however, how to balance the information of these global succinct data-structures among the $n$ vertices, in the form of distributed labels.